 Now that I’ve shown you the overview of how much we spent traveling in Europe this past May and June, I thought it would be helpful to break it down by location.
 Andy and I spent 11 nights in the Netherlands: 5 nights in Amsterdam, 4 nights in Rotterdam during the travel blogging conference, and 2 nights in Rotterdam after the conference.
 Our accommodations, activities and most of our food on the post-conference trip were covered by the tourism board and a few meals during the conference were provided by TBU, so my numbers show how much we spent traveling in the Netherlands for 9 days.

-Total Netherlands spending
+Total Netherlands travel costs

 928€ / $1,222.74 – accommodation